kjothen/bamboo/README.md

 ## Usage
 The main user namespaces are:
-* `bamboo.core` for creating top-level "pandas objects" (stored as Clojure maps) such as dataframes, various types of indices, etc.
+* `bamboo.core` for creating top-level "pandas objects" (stored as Clojure maps) such as dataframes, series, various types of indices, arrays, etc.
 * `bamboo.dataframe` for operating on a dataframe, eg `drop*` rows and columns, `take*` rows and columns, etc.
 * `bamboo.series` for operating on a series, eg `drop*` rows,